yabwe/medium-editor/README.md

 * __excludedActions__: list of actions to be excluded from the toolbar.
 Default: []
 * __firstHeader__: HTML tag to be used as first header.
 Default: h3
 * __forcePlainText__: Forces pasting as plain text.
 Default: true
-* __placeholder__: Defines the placeholder for empty contenteditables.
+* __placeholder__: Defines the default placeholder for empty contenteditables.
+You can overwrite it by setting a data-placeholder attribute to your elements.
 Default: 'Type your text'
 * __secondHeader__: HTML tag to be used as second header.
 Default: h4

 Example: